Trump to greet Americans freed by North Korea - Journal du Cameroun

 “All indications are at this point that their health is as good as could be given that they’ve been held,” Pompeo told reporters traveling with him.

+“We would like to express our deep appreciation to the United States government, President Trump, Secretary Pompeo, and the people of the United States for bringing us home,” they said.

+“We thank God, and all our families and friends who prayed for us and for our return.
+God Bless America, the greatest nation in the world.”

-The family of Tony Kim voiced their gratitude to “all of those who have worked toward and contributed to his return home” — and specifically thanking Trump for “engaging directly with North Korea.”
+The family of Tony Kim also voiced gratitude to “all of those who have worked toward and contributed to his return home” — and specifically thanking Trump for “engaging directly with North Korea.”

-“Mostly, we thank God for Tony’s safe return,” the family said in a statement.
-“We ask that you continue to pray for the people of North Korea and for the release of all who are still being held.”

 – Game on –